Home Article Corner THOSE TREES

 by Tom Scotland

 I had completed firing my rounds of ammunition and was loosening myself out of the gun turret.
 I looked to the ground and saw, with a start, that my pilot was flying us close to the head of a farmer opening a gate on his farm.
 Johnny, my pilot obviously had a penchant for the thrill of low flying but it wasn't too thrilling for me.
-W
+We were too low.

 One day someone might see the unusual heap of branches lying there and wonder, but today we could leave them there and return to our instructors who were waiting to give us the target results from firing our gun.
 No word of our collision with the tree ever leaked out.